JFrogChina/JFrog-Platform-k3s-installation/README.md

 # kfs = k3s + frog

 ## Problems
-1. More and more components are increasingly complex to install separately, while k3s + platform is simple
+1. More and more components are increasingly complex to install separately, while k3s + jfrog platform is simple
-2. k3s + platform installation requires many docker images, and the customer environment may be air gap
+2. k3s + jfrog platform installation requires many docker images, and the customer environment may be airgap
-3. Air gap is not only troublesome to install, but also troublesome to activate offline and configure demo
+3. Airgap is not only troublesome to install, but also troublesome to activate offline and configure demo

 ## Goals
 1. It allows you to easily simulate an airgap installation in your own environment to ensure that everything goes well with a specific chart version
 2. Installation can be as simple as copying a single file into the airgap environment
-3. Even all the demo configurations made in your simulation environment can be preserved
+3. Even all the demo configurations made in your simulated installation environment can be preserved

 ## Guide

-1. Enter the Simulated installation environment (non-airgap)
+1. Enter the simulated installation environment (non-airgap)

-        In the non-airgap environment, execute the scripts in order, which will download all the installation packages required by the airgap environment.

-        1. check & update Version
+        First, check & update version of jfrog platofm's helm chart

                 vi ./common.sh
+                e.g. JFROG_CHART_VERSION=10.19.6

-        2. execute the scripts in order ./1-download.sh
+        Then, execute the scripts in order.
+        ./1-download.sh

+                This step will download the packages required installation of k3s in an airgap environment.
+                It will also download helm and jfrog platofm's helm chart.

         ./2-install-k3s.sh
         ./3-install-jfrog.sh

+                In the simulated installation environment (non-airgap), this step will help us pull docker images.

         ./4-check-and-listen.sh

+                You can execute this script repeatedly to see its startup status.
+It usually takes several minutes until all pods become running.

         ./5-package.sh

+                This step is very important.
+                First, you will choose to export jfrog docker images(about 2.9GB) for subsequent installation in the airgap environment.

-                you can choose whether to include the k3s data directory.
+                Then, it will ask you whether to include k3s_data_dir(about 11GB) in the package.
-                - If you do not include it, the package will be about 3GB.
-                - If you include it, the package will be about 12GB.
-(To preserve your configuration)
+                The benefit of including it is that all the demo configurations you make in the simulation environment will be retained in the airgap environment.

 <img src="./guide/1.png" style="width: 800px;" >

-2. Enter the Target installation environment (airgap)
+2. Enter the target installation environment (airgap)

-        Copy package to the airgap environment and execute the scripts in order again to install it.
+        Copy the single package to the airgap environment, unpack it, and execute the scripts in sequence again to install it.

         ./1-download.sh